News | 18 February, 2021

 A Welsh Government backed Knowledge Transfer Partnership (KTP) between the University and SOM has been contributing to enhancing the performance of the South Wales based business, improving the design, manufacture and installation processes for timber frame prefabricated ‘modular’ buildings.

-Funded through Innovate UK, part of UK Research and Innovation, the KTP is a collaboration between the Cardiff School of Art and Design’s Sustainable and Resilient Built Environment group, and construction company Sevenoaks Modular based in Neath, South Wales.
+Funded through Innovate UK, part of UK Research and Innovation and the Welsh Government, the KTP is a collaboration between the Cardiff School of Art and Design’s Sustainable and Resilient Built Environment group, and construction company Sevenoaks Modular based in Neath, South Wales.

 Pioneering the expansion and transition of prefabricated homebuilding in Wales into nearly-to-zero operational energy and nearly-to-zero embodied carbon, perfecting sustainable modular construction, the group are reshaping residential design, Off Site Manufacturing (OSM) and scalable-construction at the coal face.